qrluke/adwhore.net/README.md

 > [SponsorBlock](https://github.com/ajayyy/SponsorBlock) is an open-source crowdsourced browser extension to skip sponsor segments in YouTube videos.

-It has gained a lot of popularity due to it's transparency, open source development and integration with [YouTube Vanced](https://vancedapp.com/).
+It has gained popularity due to its transparency, open-source development, and integration with [YouTube Vanced](https://vancedapp.com/).

-I have never used sponsorblock as a user and it is not correct for me to compare projects from the user's side.
+I have never used sponsorblock as a user, so it is not suitable for me to compare projects from the user's side.

-But I still have something to mention, since I have often been asked why I and the awn exist at all.
+But I still have something to mention since I have often been asked why I and the awn exist at all.

 **First of all:**
-* AWN is just a MVP created to test the idea.
+* AWN is just an MVP created to test the idea.
-  * It is intended to collect feedback and take them into account when developing the main project, in which the current functionality of the extension will be only a small part.
+  * It is intended to collect feedback and take them into account when developing the main project, in which the current functionality of the extension will be only a tiny part.
-  * Main problem AWN (fraudlent ads in popular channel) is trying to solve doesn't exist in US/EU at all.
+  * Main problem AWN (fraudulent ads in the popular channels) is trying to solve doesn't exist in US/EU at all.
-  * This project would not be complete without a chrome extension: for now it's just a mvp written in 2 weeks.
+  * This project would not be complete without a chrome extension: for now, it's just an MVP written in 2 weeks.
 * SponsorBlock seems to be a mature adblocker without any hidden purpose.

-As a developer I can say that AWN and SponsorBlock have different goals, approaches to solving the problem of advertising and huge architectural differences.
+As a developer, I can say that AWN and SponsorBlock have different goals, approaches to solving the problem of advertising, and substantial architectural differences.

-For example, SponsorBlock is much more radical, while awn is trying to distinguish creative advertising from shit.
+For example, SponsorBlock is much more radical, while awn is distinguishing creative advertising from shit.

-For me, the ad segment blocker is just one of the means to achieve the goals of another project, and not the end goal as in the case of SponsorBlock.
+**For me, the ad segment blocker is just one of the means to achieve the goals of another project and not the end goal, as in the case of SponsorBlock.**

 Due to some life circumstances, the development of such a big project has been delayed.
 I made a lot of mistakes while developing it.
-I'm just an amateur but I hope I will be able to bring the main project live in 2022.
+I'm just an amateur, but I hope I will be able to bring the main project live in 2022.
-When it is finished, the difference between my project and SponsorBlock will be obvious so I will remove this section.
+When it is finished, the difference between my project and SponsorBlock will be obvious to remove this section.

-As for now, if you are looking for reliable source of ad segments, just use sponsorblock.
-Then try my extension and give me feedback what you disliked most :)
+As for now, if you are looking for a reliable source of ad segments, use sponsorblock.
+Then try my extension and give me feedback on what you disliked most :)

-### Why don't also use SponsorBlock's open database?
+### Why don't you also use SponsorBlock's open database?
 > SponsorBlock database is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) means that I'd had to share all my project's private segments database under the same license and promise to never make money with any of my private data because parts of it were adapted from the SponsorBlock's database.

 Ajayyy still owns his project's data and can do whatever he wants, but not me.
 This is not acceptable for me.

-Also, simple segment bounds and sponsorblock's category is not enough for the awn to function: awn much needs more data.
+Also, simple segment bounds and sponsorblock's category are not enough for the awn to function: awn needs much more data.

 I had an idea to implement the import of your own segments from the sponsorblock database into the awn's successor database in the future.
 To do this, you will need to know the private key of the SponsorBlock user.
-Most likely, this will be possible from a technical, ethical and legal points of view, but it's not a priority at the moment.
+This will most likely be possible from a technical, ethical, and legal point of view, but it's not a priority at the moment.
 </details>

 ## Credit